🇬🇧 EN

 Is the VAT on the replacement vehicle deductible?

-In the case of a courtesy car:
+In the case of a replacement car:

 Depreciation of the vehicle